thycotic/dsv-docs/product/QuickStart/init/index.md

         (3) secretsvaultcloud.com.au
 ```

-Your domain is based on the server location that was chosen during provisioning: United States, European Union, or Australia, respectively.
+Your domain is based on the server location that was chosen during provisioning: United States, European Union, or Australia/Asia, respectively.

 >NOTE: In all of these selections with numbered choices, the first choice is marked *(default)* because that is the selection if you simply hit "enter" without entering a number.